mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

 `07_manuscript.Rmd` : This script includes code that produces descriptions, figures, and tables used in the manuscript.

 `data_dictionary.Rmd` : Data dictionary for the dataframes used for the project.
 They include variable type and a description of relevant variables.
 They are organized by script number and by order of appearance.
-Some dataframes are used in multiple scripts; these can be found in the set of the first script where they are used.
+For dataframes that are used in multiple scripts, a dictionary is created only the first time that they appear.
+Thus, refer to a previous chunk on the script to see the dictionary of that specific dataframe.

 DATA FOLDER